 Ways to overcome the uk summer drought

+A meteorological drought can directly cause an agricultural drought.
 Drought can cause a multitude of issues for farmers, from destroyed crops to inflated water bills, so we decided to have a think about what can be done to keep your farm running smoothly during drier seasons.

 Irrigation systems

+It’s good, where possible, to prepare in advance for a drought, and taking a look at all types of irrigation systems is a good place to start.
 Additionally, you could build a water storage system that can collect any rainwater to be used throughout a drought, which will also help to reduce inflated water bills.

 Slurry Injecting